 Keep in mind, not everyone is just bargain hunting for the lowest listings, plenty of guests actually prefer quality over price.
 One of the things that can set you apart from the competitors is the Superhost badge, displayed on your listings and profile.

-Be a Superhost on Airbnb – While most guests do leave feedback after their stay, it doesn’t hurt to gather private feedback before the actual real feedback.
+Be a Superhost – While most guests do leave feedback after their stay, it doesn’t hurt to gather private feedback before the actual real feedback.
 Why?
-Well, competition on Airbnb and Booking nowadays is so high that you rarely ever book anything under a 4.8 right?
+Well, competition on Airbnb Bookings nowadays is so high that you rarely ever book anything under a 4.8 right?
 So getting good reviews is extremely crucial if you don’t have too many reviews yet and even a 3 or 4-star rating can drag your average down horribly low.